 3. “Avoid personal interpretations.”
 That’s the same thing every other modeler said.
 It matters not how many scriptures you cite.

 5. “The existence of a narrow strip of wilderness between Nephi and Zarahemla adds to the difficulty of estimating the size of book of lands.”
 That is not accurate.
-The east to west width was stated as 1.5 days wide.
+The east-to-west width was stated as 1.5 days wide.
 There are other distances given which confirm that.
-The width from Zarahemla to the East Sea less than a day (Alma 58:14, 24-25).
+The width from Zarahemla to the East Sea is less than a day (Alma 58:14, 24-25).

 Like most modelers, Hansen failed to identify those land distances.
 His model is vague when it comes to the East Sea.
 In any case, if Batavia was Zarahemla, it would take much longer to reach his proposed East Sea.
 The wilderness between Nephi and Zarahemla had zero influence on how wide their lands were.

-They readily crossed the River Sidon and baptized in it, which is not a possibility with the Genesee River/Gorge, which is nicknamed Grand Canyon of the East.
+They readily crossed the River Sidon and were baptized in it, which is not a possibility with the Genesee River/Gorge, which is nicknamed the Grand Canyon of the East.

 7. “Narrow pass, or passage is the narrow strip of land west of Buffalo and Niagara in New York state.”
 That is one of the most ridiculous theories ever.
 To reach the Niagara Peninsula one must first cross the Niagara River and Gorge.
 Anyone who has seen pictures of Niagara Falls knows that is insurmountable on foot and there is never any mention of using boats to reach the Narrow Neck.

 Hansen also missed the “small” characteristic.
 Not only was the strip “narrow” it was also “short”:

 32 There being a SMALL NECK OF LAND between the land northward and the land southward.
 (Alma 22)